 Sit back and enjoy a few minutes to take in this section on the Hi’ilani Eco-house, as it details the job from the initial groundbreaking to the finished home.
 This build documentary provides real-time images on how to build using EVG 3D panel system.

 Dave and Sherry Pettus the owners of the Hi’ilani home, photographed with Rod and Julio of Tridipanel, at arrival to the Kona Airport Nov.
 2nd, 2009

-In this photo left to right are Julio Nicolas Project Manager, Robert Mechielsen designer and architect, Rod Hadrian Sr. owner of Hadrian Tridipanel Systems, Ty Drake the structural engineer, not shown is Mike Krochina the engineer of record and native to Kona, Hawaii.
+In this photo left to right are Julio Nicolas Project Manager, Rod Hadrian Sr. owner of Hadrian Tridipanel Systems, Ty Drake the structural engineer, not shown is Mike Krochina the engineer of record and native to Kona, Hawaii.

 This part of the roof #3 cantilevers out approximately fifteen feet, the underside is all glass windows to pick up the spectacular view, all shoring will be removed after the concrete beams and columns are poured.

 Ty Drake going over details of the Hi’ilani project in our office located just off site, notice the model just above the computer screen.